Spotlight on Hideki Matsuyama

 The Japanese sensation now boasts a total of four PGA TOUR victories including a WGC triumph, the first ever by an Asian golfer, which came late last year at the WGC-HSBC Champions.

-This victory in China came in the middle of a staggering run of form in the latter half of 2016 where he recorded the following results consecutively in events worldwide, starting with the TOUR Championship and ending with the SBS Tournament of Champions in Hawaii: 5th, 1st, 2nd, 1st, 1st, 1st, 2nd.
+That victory in China came in the middle of a staggering run of form in the latter half of 2016 where he recorded the following results consecutively in events worldwide, starting with the TOUR Championship and ending with the SBS Tournament of Champions in Hawaii: 5th, 1st, 2nd, 1st, 1st, 1st, 2nd.

-This barely believable run of form has just served to highlight further just how elusive a figure he appears to golf fans and the golf media alike, as he is so rarely interviewed by the English speaking press.
+That barely believable run of form has just served to highlight further just how elusive a figure he appears to golf fans and the golf media alike, as he is so rarely interviewed by the English speaking press.
 This is mostly down to a language barrier, or at least the assumption that one exists.
 Whatever the reason though the fact remains that for a player of his stature an unusually small amount of people know anything about him when it comes to his personality off the course.

 Here, golf journalists Doug Ferguson, Michael Collins and Randall Mell discuss the enigma that is Hideki and attempt to shed some much needed light on one of golf's most mysterious and most talented players.